symbol/symbol-docs/source/cli.rst

     :language: bash
     :start-after: #!/bin/sh

-.. note:: By default, NEM2-CLI will always use the default profile to connect to a node and set default options such as: address, public key and sign transactions with private key.
+.. note:: |cli| uses the default profile to connect to a node and set options such as: address, public key and sign transactions with private key.
 To use a named profile, add the --profile option to any command.

 **Set default**